 As you take in all the relics, a bow-tied server will come over and explain the different cuts of meat like a tour guide in the Denon Wing at The Louvre.
 Whichever ones you go with, don’t forget to order some appetizers and sides as well.
 The hash browns are like a salty, charred shell surrounding creamy mashed potatoes.
 There are massive slabs of smoky bacon, and the creamed spinach will make you want to apologize to your doctor before your next visit, in a good way.

 After soaking up the last of the steak juice with house bread, you’ll be saturated with history and cholesterol, but you can’t call it a night quite yet.
 Share the ice cream sundae that has a thick layer of melted fudge at the bottom.
-And, after you pay, head to the casual bar room for a digestive aid in the form of a strong drink, or to escape the tourists taking pictures all over the dining room.
-But tourists are to be expected in museums, and at least at this one, you can take a sip of a classic martini whenever you feel the urge to yell at some kid watching YouTube.
+And, after you pay, escape the tourists taking pictures all over the dining room by heading to the casual bar room for a digestive aid in the form of a strong drink.
+Tourists are to be expected in museums, and at least at this one, you can take a sip of a classic martini whenever you feel the urge to yell at some kid watching YouTube.

 There’s no need to put on airs at Keens.
 You’re going to eat a lot of meat here.
 But if you insist on starting things off with something green, then this caesar salad is your best bet.
 It’s not overly dressed, it’s quite fishy from the anchovies on top, and it’s big enough to share with the table.